amc5dg/Run-Faster/readme2.md

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/data_sim_tr.png "sample traceplot")

-On the left are the distributions for our parameters (on the right are the values fo each parameter for each iteration for each chain)
+On the left are the distributions for each parameter (on the right are the values for each parameter for each iteration for each chain)

 ## Results